ayeryn/nextjs-dashboard/notes.md

 #### Creating an invoice

 1. Create a form to capture the user's input.
-2. Create a Server Action and invoke it from the form.
+2. Create a Server Action and invoke it from the form - `/app/lib/actions.ts`
 3. Inside your Server Action, extract the data from the `formData` object
 4. Validate and prepare the data to be inserted into your database.
 5. Insert the data and handle any errors.